 For Local Applicants

-Master of Arts in Language Studies (MALS) is a programme jointly offered by the Department of English Language and Literature and the Language Centre at Hong Kong Baptist University under the Faculty of Arts.
+Master of Arts in Language Studies (MALS) is a programme offered by the Faculty of Arts and Social Sciences.
+It is taught by faculty members of the Department of English Language and Literature, which is under the Academy of Language and Culture.
 It has been running since 1992.

 MALS graduates are recognized as degree holders who have fulfilled the Hong Kong Education Bureau’s (EDB) requirements for (1) English subject knowledge (encompassing an English Language major degree or the Postgraduate Diploma in Subject Knowledge - PGSK-ELT) and (2) the English Language Proficiency Requirement (Benchmark Test) for language teachers.
 Students who have successfully completed the programme may apply to EDB for a Professional Development Incentive Grant.